 The market dominance of Airbnb is so great, that to a neophyte like myself, I wasn’t even aware that there were any real competitors.
 To me, the brand name was essentially synonymous with the concept of vacation rentals (much the same way the term “Google it” means to use a search engine).

 Save Money By NOT Going All-Inclusive

 That’s why it caught my attention a couple of months ago when my cousin saved money while coming to our destination wedding in Mexico using a service called FlipKey.
-He hadn’t really researched it at the time and had no idea how it compared to AirBnb, he had just heard a good review from a co-worker and decided to try it out.
-His three-room condo that he rented for the week in Mexico was beautiful.
-It was right in the gated tourist community that was anchored by several large all-inclusive resorts, and had access to all the usual tourist stuff that one would expect in such an area.
+He hadn’t really researched it at the time and had no idea how it compared to Airbnb, he had just heard a good review from a co-worker and decided to try it out.
+The three-room condo that he rented for the week in Mexico was beautiful.
+It was right in the gated tourist community that was anchored by several large all-inclusive resorts and had access to all the usual tourist stuff that one would expect in such an area.